 Tapioca starch similarly helps with binding, but also contributes to the fluffiness of the pancakes, while helping the edges crisp up.

-How to make gluten-free pancakes from scratch
+How to make oat flour pancakes

 - Sift together all the dry ingredients in a large bowl.